 When possible, complete the CTRU budget process before submitting study documents to CT RMG Intake Team so that the CT RPM can incorporate these costs into the study budget.
 This step is required prior to initiating the CT RMG expedited study set-up process.

-- Your CT RPM will finalize the study budget only after the CTRU cost estimate has been approved by the CTRU team.
+- Your CT RPM will finalize the study budget only after the CTRU cost estimate has been reviewed by the CTRU team.

-- For grant applications requiring extensive use of the CTRU, RMG recommends that you follow steps 1-5.
+- For grant applications requiring extensive use of the CTRU, RMG recommends that you follow steps 1-2, or contact the CTRU directly to discuss.
 Please attach the CTRU workbook to the Proposal Intake Form (PIF).

-- Studies will be invoiced based on actual services performed.
+- Studies will be invoiced based on actual services performed, additional information can be found here.